silvanohirtie/discord-email-bombing/README.md

  ```

 ##  SMTP Server Connection
 Now let's create the connection with the smtp server
+WARNING: If you are using gmail under user and pass you put the email and password.
+YOU MUST HAVE LESS SECURE APPS ON TO USE GMAIL!
 ```javascript
         let transporter = nodemailer.createTransport({
             host: "server", //smtp server